AdrianaCJB/databricks_3.0_notes/README.md

     - Detect skew from partition sizes using runtime statistics.
     - Split skew partitions into smaller sub-partition.

-**2. Dynamic Partition Pruning and**
+**2. Dynamic Partition Pruning**

+The goal of Dynamic Partition Pruning (DPP) is to allow you to read only as much data as you need.

+  - Simply static partition pruning.
+  - Star schema queries.
+  - Denormalized queries.
+  - Set `spark.sql.optimizer.dynamicPartitionPruning.enabled = true`

 **3. Query Compilation Speedup**
   - Avoid partition scanning based on the query results of the other query fragments.
-  - Important for start-schema queries.
+  - Important for star-schema queries.
   - Significant speedup in TPC-DS

 **4. Join Hints**